agrc/fire-business/readme.md

 **Make sure the mxd and all py files were published**

-1. The operationaldata.gdb is often missing
-1. The mxd needs repair
+1. The operationaldata.gdb is often missing and the mxd needs repair
+1. You can copy the gdb and mxd from the firearea's map service
 1. Database.py is not shipped
+1. Verify all requirements.txt dependencies are installed